hpowell20/cs2063-master/Fall2023/labs/Lab8/README.md

 **Lab Completion**

+* IN LAB:
-* Show the working app to the instructor or TA using the following scenarios
+  * Show the working app to the instructor or TA
+* AT HOME:
+  * Submit `BubbleActivity.kt` to the Lab8 drop box folder on D2L
 * Keep a copy of your project work and answers for future reference